How to Prevent Seasickness on a Cruise

 Getting seasick on a cruise can easily ruin your vacation.
 Whether you’re a first-time cruiser or a seasoned one, it’s important to know what you can do to ensure that rough seas don’t banish you to your cabin.
-Here are 5 ways to prevent seasickness:
+Here are 5 ways to avoid seasickness on a cruise:

 1. Choose a ship with fin stabilizers.

-You won't see the stabilizers, but you will feel (won't feel?) the effects. - Photo by Wikipedia Commons
+You won't see the stabilizers, but you'll feel (won't feel?) the effects. - Photo by Wikipedia Commons

 These large, underwater “wings” on the left and right of the ship help keep it straight and upright.
 The newer the ship, the more advanced the stabilizers, which will keep the vessel steady in rougher conditions.